Bciani/tutorial/README.md

 Instructions:
 Currently, once all software is installed and set up to start the server you will need to build a jar and then turn the server on in the command line.
 The code to do this is gradlew build followed by java -jar build/libs/tutorial-0.1.0.jar .
 Because this is not yet in a WAR file like traditional web applications it is not yet in an artifact that can be leveraged.
 11/26

+TO DO:
+Finish WAR conversion so the application starts up and displays a web login page